necraidan/theMiamBox/README.md

 - Vegetarian or Meat based
 - Fastfood, restaurant or homemade
 - Sweet or salty
-- Found a reciept for homemade food (make a cake, prepare some juicy potatoes....)
+- Found a receipt for homemade food (make a cake, prepare some juicy potatoes....)